NVSL/Swoop/doc/EagleTools.rst

 Eagle Tools
 ===========

-Eagle Tools is collection of utility classes and functions for working with Eagle files.
+Eagle Tools is collection of utility classes and functions for working with Eagle files built on Swoop.

 .. currentmodule:: EagleTools